Close Menu

 This township was one of the final attempts by the Apartheid government to enforce the Group Areas Act.
 A large number of people were forcefully relocated here.
 Today more than 390,000 people call the township home.

-There you have it, 20 facts that you might not have known about Cape Town.
+Well, there you have it, 21 facts that you might not have known about Cape Town.
 If you have any facts that you want to add, feel free to do so in the comments below.

 Feel free to read about my experience in Cape Town in 2009.
 If you’re thinking of moving to the Mother City, consider getting storage in Tokai, Cape Town to store away some of the items you don’t have space for.